-The Holy Grail of content hubs will not only help marketers manage approval and publication processes but also take both the planning phase and creative process itself into account.
-As noted in a Sitecore article defining content hubs:
+5. FOSTERING COLLABORATION, PROVIDING STRUCTURE, AND SUPPORTING THE CREATIVE PROCESSThe Holy Grail of content hubs will not only help marketers manage approval and publication processes but also take both the planning phase and creative process itself into account.
+As noted in a Sitecore article defining content hubs.

 “Project managers are accustomed to operating with structure.
 Creative teams?
 Sometimes not so much.
 How can you merge creative and marketing processes and foster collaboration in a quickly shifting environment with multiple stakeholders on tight deadlines?”

 One way is to bring creative and collaborative processes into a structured system through integrations with marketing resource management (MRM) platforms and with creative tools, such as Adobe Creative Suite.
 Sitecore’s new Content Hub (the evolution of its StyleLabs acquisition) promises to do both, which will open up a whole new world of content marketing possibility.

 Although making a case for implementing a content hub shouldn’t be too difficult, content hub solutions come in a variety of sizes and levels of complexity.
 So how do you know which one is right for your business?